XenyxNZ/Arma-3-Performance-Guide/README.md

 ### How to find and use Steam's launch options feature
 * Right-click Arma 3 in your Steam library list, then click "Properties...".
-* Under the General tab will be a "Launch Options" section with a text box below it, this is where you will write the parameters you want to use.
+* Under the General tab will be a "Launch Options" section with a text box below it, this is where you put the parameters you want to use.

 A list of all available parameters can be found [here](https://community.bistudio.com/wiki/Arma_3:_Startup_Parameters).

 ### Which parameters to set
 Optionally, you can copy the below prewritten parameters and paste them as is:
 ```
--maxFileCacheSize=12288 -setThreadCharacteristics
+-setThreadCharacteristics -maxFileCacheSize=12288
 ```

 * -setThreadCharacteristics